And at the end of the day, after all, I resigned to survive…

 One day I heard a spot on TV and it got me thinking that, if there were others like me, maybe I would find a cure.

-I got excited, and after 2 failed attempts I stopped thinking in the “cure”.
+I got excited, and after 2 failed attempts I stopped thinking about the “cure”.
 Years went by since that TV commercial and in 2015 came the awaited “cure”.
-Torreon indicated to be my salvation but at the end it was Guadalajara.
+Torreon indicated to be my salvation but in the end, it was Guadalajara.
 How can I forget the day before the course, I went with my mind all over the place and the illusions of something that seemed to be one more attempt to stop being a resigned stutterer.
-Hours went by and I can sum up that, 5 months after graduating, I’m still deeply grateful with everything and everyone that make the change a reality.
+Hours went by and I can sum up that, 5 months after graduating, I’m still deeply grateful for everything and everyone that make the change a reality.

 Thanks to Guadalajara, thanks to Alfredo, thanks to Ivan and Javier, thanks… Thanks and the rest is history, memories and memory.
 I’m still fighting to get to my goal, I’m still falling, I’m still crying, I’m still someone who stutters but now as a friend from Torreon says, I’m a professional stutterer.